-- 2. Click the Mode list, and then select one of the options, User, Machine, or Machine or user. - 3.
+- 2. Click the Mode list, and then select one of the options: User, Machine, or Machine or user. - 3.
 If you selected User as the Mode, Under Options, select Connect automatically.
-If you selected Machine or User or Machine, Connect automatically is enabled by default. - 4.
+If you selected Machine or Machine or User, Connect automatically is enabled by default. - 4.
 Under Location awareness rules, click New.